 I was in the U.S. Marines for eight years as a Communications Security (COMSEC) Equipment Technician and Micro-Miniature Electronics Repair, so basically a circuit card repairman.
 I had orders to recruiting school but had already met my future wife, and we were dating at the time, so decided to take my chances and get out and try the job market in San Diego.
 In about a month, I was working for the Navy as a contractor at Space and Naval Information Warfare Systems Command (SPAWAR), now Naval Information Warfare Systems Command (NAVWAR), as a shipboard software installer.
 Joining PVM was a bit serendipitous.
-PVM Senior Director of Technology Bret Frederick often mentioned the Palantir work, but he really didn't sound like they had a full-time position on contract.
+PVM Senior Director of Technology Bret Frederick often mentioned some work they were doing, but he really didn't sound like they had a full-time position on contract.
 But one day, Bret was visiting his old lab where I worked and mentioned they had a possible full-time position for a System Administrator with some software development for a state police agency.
 That news was exciting to hear.
 I was ready to learn something new, and this opportunity was both commercial and police intelligence, with software development.
 All the boxes were checked.
 I think it was a good fit, I had the System Administration background and all the related certs: Cisco, Microsoft, Solaris and Java and was ready for the next step.

 What has been your favorite project as a software engineer with PVM?

 That's not easy to answer.
 I think projects are like children in that they are all different, and you love them all.
 I have especially liked working with Law Enforcement clients.
-That was my Palantir Gotham training ground.
 The first law enforcement project I worked on at PVM was everything I was interested in – software, hardware, working for a customer.
-They had all these data integrations, meaning all these databases from different counties, cities, and organizations like universities and public transportation that needed to be put into Palantir.
+They had all these data integrations, meaning all these databases from different counties, cities, and organizations like universities and public transportation that needed to be put into their data system.
 We had a few examples to go off that they completed, and we had 12 or 14 different jurisdictions’ databases to do ourselves.
 So, we got busy, and that's where I really learned all about the system.
 Enoch Andersson, who is also a PVM software engineer, Bret and I took all those integrations, teamed up, and learned together.
 Once we did all that, it was probably a year of building the integrations and testing them with the customer.
 Then, once the system was running properly, and only minor changes had to be made, we started with all that training and learning then worked to complete their tasks and finally, got to a point where we were maintaining the system.
 It was very rewarding to see it come full circle.
-The teamwork between PVM and Palantir along with the teamwork internal to PVM was crucial to the project.
+The teamwork between PVM and our partners along with the teamwork internal to PVM was crucial to the project.
 We all wanted it to be done to the highest quality possible.

 On the other hand, the federal clients I’ve worked with have had very different requirements.
 I'm proud of the Bandera Helper I wrote for one of our clients, the Defense Logistics Agency.
 I also had my first Java work-related assignments while working with another one of PVM’s federal clients.
 Additionally, I’ve had the opportunity to work with the Centers for Disease Control and Prevention, specifically writing a Slate application backed with CSS and TypeScript, so that was my first foray into non-Swing front-end development.